 Jacob de Formentrou

-- A Cabinet of Pictures (ca 1650), oil on canvas, 75.3 × 112.1 cm, Jacob de Formentrou (1620-1625 – p.
+- A Cabinet of Pictures (1654–1659), oil on canvas, 75.3 × 112.1 cm, Jacob de Formentrou (1620/1625–p.
 1659).
 Her Majesty Queen Elizabeth II: Royal Collection, Inv.
 RCIN 404084.
 Ref.
-Riksbureau voor Kunsthistoriche Documentatie 116518 (2010-b&w).
-In the middle of a room displaying a collection of artworks a man crouches down to look at a vanitas with a military theme propped up against an easel.
+Riksbureau voor Kunsthistoriche Documentatie 116518 (2010, b&w); Wikipedia (2014, col.) In the middle of a room displaying a collection of artworks a man crouches down to look at a vanitas with a military theme propped up against an easel.
 On the easel is a portrait of a Tarzan-like figure.
-The various pictures that are hung on the walls of the room represent works by leading artists of de Formentrou’s generation working in Antwerp in the middle and second half of the 17th century and include a landscape by Gaspar de Witte (1624-1681), and a vanitas by Hendrick Andriessen (1607–1655) as well as portraits of Rubens and van Dyck, the two eminent Antwerp artists of the previous generation.
+The various pictures that are hung on the walls of the room represent works by leading artists of de Formentrou’s generation working in Antwerp in the middle and second half of the 17th century and include a landscape by Gaspar de Witte (1624-1681), a vanitas by Hendrick Andriessen (1607–1655) as well as portraits of Rubens and van Dyck, the two eminent Antwerp artists of the previous generation.
 A tall woman stands in a doorway looking into the room, holding the hand of a young girl.
 Opposite them, on the other side of the room, the owner, hands on hips, surveys the paintings at the easel whilst his friends discuss the merits of the artwork around a table on which there is a lute.
 Are these new purchases?
 A dog sniffs the air, perhaps offended by the smell of oil paints.
 What interests us here is the still-life by Andriessen which contains a skull and other vanitas objects, including a hand fluyt.
 The painting can be read as a reference to connoisseurship, and in particular the connoisseur’s activity of evaluating the authorship of paintings based on stylistic characteristics.
 It can also be regarded as a carefully crafted advertisement of the current talent and past legacy of the Antwerp school of painting.

 Ambrogio di Stefano da Fossano – see Bergognone

 Contemporary Australian artist, resident in Seattle; has published illustrations in the New Yorker, and assignments for Rolling Stone, Warner Brothers, Neiman Marcus and GQ magazine; sometime grunge singer with the aptly named The Throw Ups who are, perhaps, their own best critics.

 Jean Fouquet [Foccare]